The best casinos to play, to enjoy, to see and to win in Las Vegas

 MGM Grand.
 It used to be awful but these days it’s been modernized significantly; here you can now find a large variety of modern slot machines as well as the more ‘traditional’ ones.
 We have been winning often here (that does not mean you will, unfortunately).
 You will also enjoy a large variety of guests, from young to seniors, which is always nice.
 The casino is not overly filled with smoke which means that the ventilation system works well, unlike some other Vegas casinos.
 The only problem with this casino is that it’s huge and scattered over several large areas.

 Cosmopolitan.
-Elegant, beautiful, modern, fresh and ‘full of oxygen’ just like Aria, only… We actually win more here!
+Elegant, beautiful, modern, fresh and ‘full of oxygen’ just like Aria, only… We actually win more here, and consistently!
 I find their customer service impeccable too.
 Maybe it’s a temporary wild card (the ‘generousity’ of the casino’), trying to attract loyal customers.
 It may be worth your while asking casino marketing what their policies are for rewarding play when you go (since these are at times subjective and changeable): during our latest visits I found them relatively generous, though not as much as Mirage.

 Aria has a beautiful casino, really modern and airy, but we keep on loosing money here (not much, but it’s unusual for us) every time we visit; every bonus, every re-trigger (etc) seem to pay very little, certainly compared to other casinos; the same may be said for Mandalay Bay, where some slot machines seem to pay really well consistently, especially those strategically placed (see further down for link to explanation of this), but the most modern games seem to be geared towards ‘taking your money’, we found.
 Mandalay Bay is a large casino but late at night they have had some ridiculously noisy bands there, trying to appeal to the youth; maybe that contributed to our lack of concentration!